 A safe, efficient and connected transportation network is a foundation for a healthy and prosperous Ontario.
 Our draft plan for Eastern Ontario includes more than 50 actions for public transit, ferries, highways and more to:

 - connect people and places

 - support a competitive open for business environment

 - prepare for the future

-- your current and future priorities for the transportation system
+- identify current and future transportation needs and opportunities